 If the project lives or dies on magnetic output, sintered NdFeB still deserves first comparison.

-Use the default values as a starting point, then test whether the advantages of bonded neodymium iron boron magnet, usually shortened to bonded NdFeB, are strong enough for your program.
+Use the default values as a starting point, then test whether bonded ndfeb magnet uses, bonded neo magnets intent, bonded ndfeb magnet properties, and the alias phrases bonded neodymium magnet / bonded neodymium magnets / bonded neodymium iron boron magnet / bonded neodymium iron boron magnets (including the query “advantages of bonded neodymium iron boron magnet”), usually shortened to bonded NdFeB, are strong enough for your program.

 Simple parts favor sintered routes more often; complex shapes and tight molded tolerances make bonded routes more credible.